In a Nutshell -- The Sequential Parameter Optimization Toolbox: Exploratory Fitness Landscape Analysis Using SPOT

-This result can be compared to a case in which Kriging models were used during the \SPOT run and for the final illustration. \begin{example} The same setting as in the random forest based optimization will be used.
+This result can be compared to a case in which Kriging models were used during the \texttt{SPOT} run and for the final illustration.
+The same setting as in the random forest based optimization will be used.
 Only the meta model will be changed.
-The \SPOT configuration parameters can be changed as follows: \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}
+The \texttt{SPOT} configuration parameters can be changed as follows: